indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingRoles/PaperReviewingRoles.rst

 Workflows
 ---------

-Depending on the choice of the conference manager we can determine 4 kinds of workflows:
+Depending on the choice of the conference manager we can determine four kinds of workflow:

 --------------

 Layout reviewing workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~

- In this case the conference manager has chosen to judge only the paper`s layout.
+ In this case the conference manager has chosen to judge only the paper's layout.
  The contribution is assigned to a layout reviewer who will judge the layout as
  ``accepted``, ``rejected`` or ``to be corrected``.
 If it is accepted or rejected the workflow is finished.
  If it has to be corrected then the layout reviewer has two choices

-  * to sent it back for correction by the author
+  * to send it back for correction by the author
   * to correct the layout himself, if needed

         |image2|